ebeneliason/acetate/README.md

 string indicates the size and position of the sprite.
 You can modify the debug string format to include the most useful information for your use case in two ways:

-1.  **Set the default.** Modify the `Acetate.defaultDebugStringFormat` setting to change the debug string shown for all of your sprites.
+1.  **Change the default.** Modify the `Acetate.defaultDebugFormatString` to change the debug string shown for all of your sprites.

-2.  **Set custom strings.** Set the `debugFormatString` or `debugString` properties directly on your sprites, such as in their `init` functions.
-The former behaves just like the default debug string, performing substitutions as described in the table below.
-The latter will display the provided string verbatim, which is slightly more performant at the cost of having to format the string yourself.
+2.  **Set custom strings.** Set the `debugFormatString` or `debugString` properties directly on your sprites, such as in their `init` functions. `debugFormatString` behaves just like the `defaultDebugFormatString`, with substitutions as described in the table below.
+The value of `debugString` will be displayed verbatim, which is slightly more performant at the cost of having to format the entire string yourself.

 All substitution patterns begin with a dollar sign (`$`) followed by either one or two alphabetical characters.
 They are case sensitive.